-Plasma Extraction: Extraction is required.
+Plasma Extraction: Extraction is strongly recommended but not required.
+It is up to the discretion of the paper reviewers.
 See page 10.

 Tissue Extraction Method: Visit www.phoenixpeptide.com and click on the link, "Sample Preparation", for more information.

 GENERAL PROCEDURE FOR UTILIZATION OF THE RIA KIT: